mena-tadesse/ITSC-3050-FinalProject/README.md

 * User can favorite a book
 * User can view list of favorited books
 * User can select a book to view its details
-* User can write a review for a book
-* User can add books to reading-list
-* User can delete & check off books from reading-list

 **Optional Nice-to-have Stories**